-If you believe there was fraudulent use of your information as a result of this incident and would like to discuss how you may be able to resolve those issues, please reach out to an Experian agent.
-If, after discussing your situation with an agent, it is determined that identity restoration support is needed then an Experian Identity Restoration agent is available to work with you to investigate and resolve each incident of fraud that occurred from the date of the incident (including, as appropriate, helping you with contacting credit grantors to dispute charges and close accounts; assisting you in placing a freeze on your credit file with the three major credit bureaus; and assisting you with contacting government agencies to help restore your identity to its proper condition).
+If you believe there was fraudulent use of your information and would like to discuss how you may be able to resolve those issues, please reach out to an Experian agent at 1-866-475-7221.
+If, after discussing your situation with an agent, it is determined that Identity Restoration support is needed, then an Experian Identity Restoration agent is available to work with you to investigate and resolve each incident of fraud that occurred (including, as appropriate, helping you with contacting credit grantors to dispute charges and close accounts; assisting you in placing a freeze on your credit file with the three major credit bureaus; and assisting you with contacting government agencies to help restore your identity to its proper condition).

-Please note that Identity Restoration is available to you for ## months from the date of this letter and does not require any action on your part at this time.
+Please note that this Identity Restoration support is available to you for 24 months from the date of this letter and does not require any action on your part at this time.
 The Terms and Conditions for this offer are located at www.ExperianIDWorks.com/restoration.

-^{} The Identity Theft Insurance is underwritten and administered by American Bankers Insurance Company of Florida, an Assurant company.
+- Offline members will be eligible to call for additional reports quarterly after enrolling. - The Identity Theft Insurance is underwritten and administered by American Bankers Insurance Company of Florida, an Assurant company.
 Please refer to the actual policies for terms, conditions, and exclusions of coverage.
 Coverage may not be available in all jurisdictions.